Liberté Inc.

 Liberté Inc. is a Canadian producer and distributor of dairy and deli foods, based in the Saint-Hubert borough of Longueuil, Quebec.

 History

 The current Liberté Inc. is a combination of two previously separate companies: Liberté Brand Products, and the dairy division of Tournevent.
 These companies were combined under the name of Liberté Natural Foods on July 1, 2006, though the individual brands continue to be used.
 Besides these brands Liberté also distributes products for several other manufacturers.

 At the end of 2010, Pineridge Group sold Liberté Natural Foods to the multinational yogurt producer Yoplait.
-In 2011, controlling interest of Yoplait was sold to General Mills.
-Liberté Natural Foods was subsequently renamed Liberté Inc.
+Liberté Natural Foods was subsequently renamed Liberté Inc. Yoplait is fully owned by French dairy cooperative Sodiaal after General Mills sold its controlling share back to Sodiaal, on 30 November 2021, which General Mills had owned since 2011.

 Products

 Liberté brand products

 Liberté originally entered the market in 1936 as a manufacturer of cream cheese and cottage cheese based in Montreal, Quebec.
 In 1964, Liberté expanded its operations and moved its operations to Brossard, Quebec, where they started to manufacture yogurt in addition to their original cheese products.
 Since then, they have added another production line in Saint-Hyacinthe where they produce a wider variety of products.